Ideal country combinations

 A visit to Zanzibar, on the other hand, is much less strenuous.
 It has some of the best beaches I’ve ever visited – ideal for a few days’ relaxation.
 The sand is white and silky; the sea a bright turquoise.
 You can even reef walk on Zanzibar’s beaches when the tide is out and see the intricate corals up close.

-Laos via China, Burma and Thailand by Eleanor
+Laos via China, Myanmar and Thailand by Eleanor

-Setting sail from Jinghong in China's Yunnan province, the colonial-style RV Laos Pandaw takes you from the upper reaches of the Mekong through parts of China, Burma and Thailand before arriving in Laos.
-En route, you’ll pass Chinese botanic gardens, forgotten corners of Burma (Myanmar), Thailand’s Golden Triangle and completely undeveloped Laotian riverside villages.
+Setting sail from Jinghong in China's Yunnan province, the colonial-style RV Laos Pandaw takes you from the upper reaches of the Mekong through parts of China, Myanmar and Thailand before arriving in Laos.
+En route, you’ll pass Chinese botanic gardens, forgotten corners of Myanmar, Thailand’s Golden Triangle and completely undeveloped Laotian riverside villages.

 I loved stopping at Laos’ UNESCO World Heritage town of Luang Prabang, where golden temples glisten, robed monks walk the streets and restaurants serve delicious Thai-French fusion cuisine (try the traditional Laotian dish of laap washed down with a cold beerlao at the Coconut Garden restaurant).